AndrewRathbun/incident-response-scanner/README.md

 # incident-response-scanner
 An easy to configure malware scanner for incident responses.

-# Features
+## Features
 * Registry Scan
 * File scan with optional sha1 hash verfication
 * Running Processes
-* IP Addresses found in active  TCP connections
+* IPV4 Addresses found in active TCP connections

+## To/Do
+* IPV6 TCP in active TCP connections